GENERAL PROCEDURES ESTABLISHED FOR

 Scheduling of Hearings

-In addition to the requirements of Local Rule 4001-4(d), a motion seeking approval of motor vehicle financing shall contain a proposed order requiring a report of financing to be filed within 14 days of the closing date of the approved loan.
-In the instance where financing to purchase a vehicle is not obtained within 60 days of entry of an Order approving the same, the Debtor shall file a status report to indicate whether it is continuing to seek financing or has instead abandoned that effort.
+In addition to the requirements of Local Rule 4001-4(d), a motion seeking approval of motor vehicle financing shall contain a proposed order (in a form substantially similar to the Order Approving Postpetition Automobile Financing).
+In the instance where financing to purchase a vehicle is not obtained within sixty (60) days of entry of an Order approving the same, the Debtor shall file a status report to indicate whether it is continuing to seek financing or has instead abandoned that effort.

 Amendments to Plans Previously Confirmed on a Final Basis